qua-platform/qualibrate/docs/installation.md

 - **qualibrate-app**: Provides a web app from which calibrations can be run through a graphical user interface (GUI).
 - **qualibrate-runner**: A local server that can execute calibration jobs from the web app.

-## Step 2: Run the Configuration Setup
+## :three: Run the Configuration Setup

 After installing QUAlibrate, you need to create a configuration file.
 The configuration file contains important settings, such as default paths and connection details, that can be edited later if needed.